-Credit risk is a risk of financial loss to the bank, if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the bank's loans and advances to customers and other banks, and investment debt securities.
+Credit risk is a risk of financial loss to the bank, if a customer or counterparty to a financial instrument fails to meet its contractual obligations arises principally from the bank's loans and advances to customers or other banks or investment in debt securities.

-The Board of Directors has delegated responsibility for the oversight of credit risk to its Credit committee.
-The credit department of the bank, reporting to the Credit committee is responsible for management of the bank's credit risk, including:-
+The Board of Directors has delegated responsibility for the oversight of credit risk to its Credit Committee.
+The credit department of the bank, reporting to the Credit Committee is responsible for management of the bank's credit risk, including:-

-- Formulating credit policies covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - Establishing the authorization structure for approval and renewal of credit facilities.
-The credit limits are governed by the Credit policy, as approved by the board. - Reviewing and assessing credit risks. - Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances).
+- ➤ Formulating credit policies covering collateral requirements, credit assessment, risk grading and reporting, documentary and legal procedures, and compliance with regulatory and statutory requirements. - ➤ Establishing the authorization structure for approval and renewal of credit facilities.
+The credit limits are governed by the Credit policy, as approved by the board. - Reviewing and assessing credit risks. - ➤ Limiting concentrations of exposure to counterparties, geographies and industries (for loans and advances).